opendatasoft/ods-documentation/source/monitoring_audience/analyzing_data_usage.rst

   * * Label
     * Description
   * * Most used themes
-    * Dataset themes represented with a tree chart to analyze which themes are the most and the least used
+    * Tree chart representing all currently used dataset themes.
+This chart helps analyzing which themes are the most or the least used.

+.. admonition:: Average popularity score per theme
+   :class: note

+   Hover a theme in the tree chart to display the average popularity score of the datasets which belong to that theme.

 .. screenshot